 Psalm 56:13.
 For you have delivered my soul from death,

 in the light of life.

 Gospel truth #1: God is for us.
 David refuses to live in the fear of man, not because he has discovered an inner strength, or been true to himself.
-He can live beyond the fear of man because he knows that God is for him.
-God will never reject him.
-God will hear his cries.
-He can walk before God.
-God is committed to him.
+Rather, he can live beyond the fear of man because he knows that God is for him.
+He knows God will never reject him.
+He knows God will hear his cries.
+He knows that he can walk before God.
+How knows God is committed to him.